frconor-ebook/meditations/_posts/2025-02-27-the-parable-of-the-wedding-feast.md

 ---
 layout: homily
-title: "The Parable of The Wedding Feas"
+title: "The Parable of The Wedding Feast"
 ---

 By Fr.
 Conor Donnelly